 Sharon Conatser, Appointed Director, ALA National Finance Committee

 Sharon Conatser, of Champaign, Ill., joined the American Legion Auxiliary through her father, Clay Lofton, a WWII and Korea veteran.
 She is also eligible through her husband, Marty, a Vietnam veteran, and her son, Rick, a veteran of the Gulf War era.
 Conatser has held numerous leadership positions in the organization at the unit, district and department levels.
-At the national level, she has chaired many committees and has served special appointments since 2001 and most recently as national vice president.
+At the national level, she has chaired many committees and has served special appointments since 2001 and most recently as national president in 2015-2016.
 Conatser is retired from University of Illinois at Urbana-Champaign after 25 years where she served as an administrative assistant.

 David K. Rehbein, Honorary Director, Past National Commander, The American Legion

 Dave Rehbein, of Ames, Iowa, has held numerous positions at the post, district, department and national level, including The American Legion National Commander in 2008-2009.
 Rehbein, a retired physicist after spending 34 years with Ames Laboratory, specialized in non-destructive evaluation, testing parts while they’re in use to determine if they should be pulled or remain in service.
 Rehbein was drafted in 1969 and stationed in Germany, where he served with the 4th and 1st Armored Divisions.
 He currently serves as the President of The American Legion of Iowa Foundation which has a $2 million principal.
 He brings a deep knowledge of The American Legion family and critical thinking skills acquired during his years in scientific research.

 |ALAF Audit Financials||ALAF IRS FORM 990|